biolab/scorange-hugo/content/getting-started/_index.md

 ![file-widget-icon.png](/getting_started/file-widget.png)

 Double click on the File widget icon to open it.
-Select "Browse documentation data sets..." and from the list of pre-installed data files chose iris.tab.
+Select "Browse documentation data sets..." and from the list of pre-installed data files choose iris.tab.
 ![file-widget.png](/getting_started/browse-documentiation-data-sets.png)

-The File widget will now read the [the famous data set on 150 Iris flowers](http://en.wikipedia.org/wiki/Iris_flower_data_set), and send it to the workflow.
+The File widget will now read the [the famous data set on 150 Iris flowers](http://en.wikipedia.org/wiki/Iris_flower_data_set) and send it to the workflow.
 The changes will propagate through the workflow updating its widgets.
 Close the window of the File widget and double click on the Data Table widget to open it.
 This displays the data that we have just read.